econia-labs/econia/doc/doc-site/docs/off-chain/dss/data-service-stack.md

 You can find the REST API documentation [here](./rest-api.md).
 You can learn more about how to query a PostgREST instance on their [official documentation](https://postgrest.org/en/stable/).

-## Testnet walkthrough
+## Walkthrough

 There are two ways of running the DSS:

-1. Against a local chain.
 1. Against a public chain like Aptos devnet, testnet, or mainnet.

-For continuous integration (CI) or development, running the DSS against a local chain is recommended.
+1. Against a local chain, as described [here](https://github.com/econia-labs/econia/tree/main/src/docker).

-This walkthrough will use the official Aptos testnet.
+This walkthrough will use the official Aptos mainnet.
-The process is the same as running against mainnet, just with a slightly different config process.
+The process is the same as running against testnet, just with a slightly different config process.

 ### Getting the API key